 This Section 2.2 does not apply to Boeing Designed Products.

-For Boeing directed Changes made prior to Critical Design Review (CDR) closure, Seller will pay all of Seller’s costs.
+No equitable adjustment in prices or schedule of any Order will be made for any Boeing directed Changes made prior to Critical Design Review (CDR) closure.

 Boeing Directed Changes After CDR Closure and Before Completion of Airplane Type Certification.